tel/old-blog/_drafts/mutable_algorithms_in_immutable_languages_part_2.md

 write a note in the documentation.

 > Never run a Union/Find computation which returns a `Node` as those
-> nodes will no longer be meaningful and may interact poorly with
+> nodes will no longer be meaningful and can be used to violate
-> other Union/Find computations.
+> preconditions in other Union/Find computations.

 But we're fighting this whole problem in order to preserve the strength of the type sytem.
 Can we make the type system pay its dues?